Icinga: Extended functionality

-Large, enterprise environments

-Icinga has been successfully deployed in large and complex environments with thousands of hosts and services, in distributed and failover setups.
-The software's modular architecture with standalone Core, Web and IDODB (Icinga Data Out Database) facilitate distributed monitoring and distributed systems monitoring.
+Icinga has been deployed in distributed and failover setups.
+The software has modular architecture with standalone Core, Web and IDODB (Icinga Data Out Database), which provides distributed monitoring and distributed systems monitoring.

-Nagios Remote Plugin Executor (NRPE) is an Icinga compatible agent that allows remote systems monitoring using scripts that are hosted on the remote systems.
-It allows for monitoring resources such as disk usage, system load or number of users currently logged in.
+Nagios Remote Plugin Executor (NRPE) is an Icinga-compatible agent that allows remote systems monitoring using scripts that are hosted on remote systems.
+It allows for monitoring resources such as disk usage, system load or the number of users currently logged in.
 Icinga periodically polls the agent on the remote system using the check_nrpe plug-in.
 In setups using the optional Icinga Web user interface, monitoring data from multiple Icinga Core instances can be displayed as long as each instance writes to the same IDODB.
-In this way, distributed monitoring is also simpler to administer.

-At a structural level, Icinga can have its various components split and scattered in a distributed set up.
-This distributed systems monitoring provides greater security and redundancy; if one component were to fail, another could take its place without disrupting the entire monitoring system.
+Icinga can have its various components split and scattered in a distributed setup.

-The software also offers a fine-grained authentication system whereby user access, notifications and views can be customized to the detail of server groups, servers and services per individual.
+The user access, notifications, and views can be customized.